Easy Pumpkin Decorating Ideas

 42. Owl– This owl design is super cute and super easy to pull off!

-43. Bert & Ernie– Use a long tall pumpkin and a short fat pumpkin to make Bert and Ernie jack-o-lanterns.
+43. Bert & Ernie– The cutest pumpkin decorating ideas for creating everyone’s favorite Sesame Street characters.
+Just use a long tall pumpkin and a short fat pumpkin to make Bert and Ernie jack-o-lanterns.

 44. Cookie Monster– How fun is this Cookie Monster jack-o-lantern?
 I love the pile of cookies inside his mouth.

 45. Ninja Turtle– Have any TMNT fans at your house?
-Let him carve his pumpkin into his favorite ninja turtle.
+Let them carve their pumpkin into their favorite ninja turtle.

 47. Princess Leia– This one’s for all the Star Wars fans out there.
 Try making a Princess Leia jack-o-lantern.